 Community Work

 I am a worker bee in the struggle for social justice.
 My values are rooted in Black and Indigenous liberation movements, past and present, local and global.
-I am inspired by the legacies of Josina Machel, Audre Lorde, Chrystos, Leila Khaled, Rita Bo Brown, and Irena Klepfisz.
-I am honored to learn alongside the brilliant people in Relationships Evolving Possibilities (REP), partner with other Jews in the anti-zionist movement, pay “back rent” to Makoce Ikikcupi, and collaborate with neighbors to change a street name in Minneapolis to Oyáte Avenue.
+I am inspired by the legacies of Josina Machel, Audre Lorde, Chrystos, Rita Bo Brown, Irena Klepfisz, and many others.
+I am honored to learn alongside the brilliant people in Relationships Evolving Possibilities (REP), pay “back rent” to Makoce Ikikcupi, and collaborate with neighbors to change a street name in Minneapolis to Oyáte Avenue.

 As a member of the Core Team of REP, I helped to create and implement this community safety strategy that aims to skill-up neighbors to call on each other in moments of crisis, with the goal of eliminating state interventions (aka, the police).
 All the work is grounded in our three core values: Black Love and Liberation, Ancestral Knowledge, and Radical Consent.
 Our work is in lineage and conversation with abolition projects across the country.